-The bulk of the PSO funding goes to the three CIÉ companies namely Dublin Bus, Bus Éireann PSO services, and larnród Éireann.
-These companies were awarded public service contracts in 2009 with Dublin Bus and Bus Éireann for a period of five years and larnród Éireann for a period of 10 years.
+The bulk of PSO funding goes to the three main Operators namely Dublin Bus, Bus Éireann PSO services, and Iarnród Éireann.
+These companies were awarded public service contracts in 2009 with Dublin Bus and Bus Éireann for a period of 5 years and Iarnród Éireann for a period of 10 years.
 The contracts with the two bus companies were renewed in December 2014.
 These direct award public service contracts are operated on a net cost basis - the operators retain passenger revenues and also receive PSO subsidy payments.

 A small number of additional public transport services are provided by other operators under a gross cost contract model.
 This is where the service provided results from a public tender competition.
 The cost of providing the service is fixed based on the tender and all fare revenue is transferred to the Authority.
-In 2017 there were three operators providing services following public tender competitions M&A Coaches Ltd., Andrew Wharton Coach Hire and Bernard Kavanagh & Sons Ltd.
+In 2017 there were three operators providing services following public tender competitions M&A Coaches Ltd., Andrew Wharton Coach Hire and Bernard Kavanagh & Sons Ltd. A fourth Operator, J.J.
+Kavanagh & Sons, was also successful in a tender competition to operate a new service between Naas and Blanchardstown in March 2018.

 The not-for-profit companies that provide services under the LocalLink Programme are grant-aided by the Government via the Authority.
 Significant change in the delivery structure for these services took place over the past few years.
-There are now 17 Transport Coordination Units (TCU) with the role of managing the programme at local level known under the brand name LocalLink.
+There are now 15 Transport Coordination Units (TCU) with the role of managing the programme at local level known under the brand name LocalLink.